CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 versions of our R packages.
 It is expected that something will not work as intended.
 If R emits any errors or warnings, contact the package authors.
 Let us also know if the results make very little sense to you.
 We will look at the actual resulting statistics more carefully in the next release.
+We have also _not_ prioritised performance in this release, so you can expect e.g. the run on processing the cancer record dataset to take 5-20 minutes and the statistics run to take up to an hour.
+However, the intentions is that you should not run out of memory during any computation.
+If you do, please contact the dev team on Slack.

 ## Files and folders